nrsur-catalog/NRSurCat-1/_sources/api.rst

 API documentation
 =================

-Here we provide a brief overview of the API.
-For more details, see the docstrings of the individual classes and functions.
+Here we provide a brief overview of the `nrsur_catalog` python package API.
+For more details, see the docstrings of the individual classes and functions `in the source code <https://github.com/nrsur-catalog/nrsur_catalog>`_.

 CLI to download results